The lowdown (in their own words...)

 Other offices: London

-Perks: Pension, life assurance, medical insurance, subsidised gym membership, travel season ticket loans, volunteering days and sports and social club.
+Perks: Pension, life assurance, private health insurance, firm-wide bonus scheme, discounted local gym membership, sports and social club, volunteering days.

 Sponsorship:All GDL and LPC fees plus £7,000 maintenance grant for each course.

 Turnover in 2017: £87m (+0% from 2016).
 Profits per equity partner: £436,000 (-17%)

 Second year: £36,000